citp/privacy-policy-historical/n/nc/ncu/ncu.edu.md

 ## Consumer Information

 Northcentral makes every effort to comply with federal, state and local laws and regulations.
-Here is a summary of our policies and procedures relating to a number of issues of concern to Learners, Faculty Mentors and Northcentral staff.
+Here is a summary of our policies and procedures relating to a number of issues of concern to Students, Faculty Mentors and Northcentral staff.

 Northcentral policies are subject to change.
-For additional information about our policies and procedures, see our current [Course Catalog](http://www.ncu.edu/public_images/July%201%202010%20Catalog/July_1_2010_Catalog.htm).
+For additional information about our policies and procedures, see our current [Course Catalog](http://www.ncu.edu/public_images/Northcentral%20University%20Catalog/Northcentral_University_Catalog.htm).

   **[Student Records](http://www.ncu.edu/northcentral-global/consumer-information/family-educational-rights-and-privacy-act)**
-The Family Educational Rights and Privacy Act (FERPA) protects the privacy of Learner records.
+The Family Educational Rights and Privacy Act (FERPA) protects the privacy of Student records.

 **[Americans With Disabilities Act](http://www.ncu.edu/northcentral-global/consumer-information/Americans-with-disabilities)**
 In accordance with the Americans with Disabilities Act of 1990 (ADA), the Rehabilitation Act of 1973 and subsequent regulations, Northcentral provides reasonable accommodation to a qualified individual with an appropriately documented disability, provided that such accommodation does not create an undue hardship.